Muzamil4266/Sentinel-44-World-/README.md

 - Forecast 30: Pair Rank 4 + Rank 10

 OUTPUT FORMAT RULES FOR EACH FORECAST:
-- Line 1: "Within the next [X] days, [specific name] will [specific action]."
-(Replace [X] with a single, specific number between 1 and 30 based on the urgency of the signals.
-For example: 3, 7, 10, or 21.
-Do NOT write "1 to 30").
+- Line 1: "Within the next X days, [specific name] will [specific action]."
+(Replace X with a single, specific number between 1 and 30 based on the urgency of the signals.
+Do NOT write ranges like "1-30").
-- Line 2: [One short sentence detailing the immediate next consequence].
+- Line 2: [One short sentence detailing the immediate next consequence and domino effect].
-- Line 3: "Reason: [Name the exact Rank X and Rank Y elements used in your pairing matrix] + [Explain the timeline correlation based on the text signals]."
+- Line 3: "Precedent & Reason: [Rank X + Rank Y] + [State the explicit historical event or strategic doctrine from your training data that mirrors this trend and explains why this action will occur]."
 - Line 4: "Probability: [60-95]%."
--

-CRITICAL RULE FOR ZERO VARIANCE:
+CRITICAL RULE FOR ZERO STRUCTURAL VARIANCE:
 Do not skip pairs.
-Do not use creative words.
-Follow the descending rank matrix exactly based on whatever data is in the current JSON.
+Do not omit the historical precedent.
+Follow the descending rank matrix exactly based on whatever data is in the current JSON payload.

-Here is the data:

 (Put your json data here)